zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 in TF-M Inter-Process Communication (IPC) model.
 The TF-M non-secure interface library is tightly coupled with mailbox and RTOS implementation.
-The related changes to TF-M non-secure interface library are not discussed about in detail in this document.
+The related changes to TF-M non-secure interface library are not discussed in detail in this document.

 Some requirements to mailbox functionalities are defined in this document.
 The detailed mailbox design or implementations is not specified in this document.